Skip to main content

 3.Diffusion of technology as a result of the invasions.

-The following three main types of results have been achieved:
+The following four main types of results have been achieved:

-Sangwoo Han, "The marriage market for immigrant families in Chosŏn Korea after the Imjin War: women, integration, and cultural capital", International Journal of Asian Studies, 22nd January 2021.
+Sangwoo Han.
+(2021).
+"The marriage market for immigrant families in Chosŏn Korea after the Imjin War: women, integration, and cultural capital."
+International Journal of Asian Studies, vol.18 (2):247-269.

 3. Seminar/Webinar Series

-A monthly seminar series for the AFTERMATH project was launched on 23 October 2019, providing a forum for the AFTERMATH team and invited guest speakers to present their research results and receive feedback from the scholarly community.
+A monthly seminar series for the AFTERMATH project was launched on 23 October 2019, providing a forum for the AFTERMATH team and invited guest speakers.
 The seminar series reflects the cross-over nature of the project, with experts from Chinese, Japanese, Korean, and European history backgrounds participating.
 During the COVID-19 lockdown, we took the seminar online, making it a webinar series.
-The webinar series now regularly attracts around 50 participants from all corners of the globe and has considerably raised the profile of the AFTERMATH project, as well as allowing us to connect with other scholars despite COVID-19 related travel restrictions.
-It has become one of the largest Asian studies research webinars in the world.
+The webinar series regularly attracted 30-50 participants from all corners of the globe and has considerably raised the profile of the AFTERMATH project, as well as allowing us to connect with other scholars despite COVID-19 related travel restrictions.

 Image of project themes